MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-evaluate-capacity.md

 **To update the thread pool:**

-   1. On each compute nodes, open the `appsettings.json` external JSON configuration file.
+   1. On each compute nodes, [open the `appsettings.json` configuration file](admin-configuration-file.md).

-      + On Windows, this file is under `<MRS_home>\deployr\Microsoft.DeployR.Server.BackEnd\` where `<MRS_home>` is the path to the Microsoft R Server installation directory on the compute node.
-To find this path, enter `normalizePath(R.home())` in your R console.

-      + On Linux, this file is under `/usr/lib64/microsoft-deployr/9.0.1/Microsoft.DeployR.Server.BackEnd/`.

    1. Search for the section starting with `"Pool": {`

    1. Set the `InitialSize`.
 This is the number of R shells that will be pre-created for your users each time the compute node is restarted.